nickphayes/nickphayes.github.io/_posts/2025-02-24-safeguards.md

 ---
 # Motivating Problem
 The release of Deepseek-R1 didn’t just stoke the fire of the open-/closed-weight model debate; it poured gasoline directly on the flames.
-In light of this, as well as the reality that open-weight models don’t appear to be going away anytime soon, let’s dive into an exciting technical paper that introduces a new method for developing open-weight model safeguards.
+In light of this, as well as the reality that open-weight models don’t appear to be going away anytime soon, here's a review of a recent technical paper that introduces a new method for developing open-weight model safeguards.

 For open-weight models, the task of removing safeguards has historically been trivial.
 In an ideal world, safeguards would be 1) tamper-resistant and 2) performance-preserving.
 The former quality would ensure that adversarial actors are unable to circumvent safeguards, while the latter would ensure that we reap the full benefits of a model’s capabilities.
 This naturally leads us to the question that the paper seeks to answer: how can we develop tamper-resistant, performance-preserving safeguards for open-weight LLMs?